eliaskioni/RateLimitingDemo/README.md

 The Fixed Window algorithm divides time into fixed intervals (e.g., 1 minute) and allows a maximum number of requests within each interval.
 When the interval ends, the counter resets.

+**Example:**

+If the rate limit is set to 10 requests per minute (fixed window):
+- If you make 8 requests in the first 30 seconds, you have 2 remaining requests for that minute window.
+- If you make 10 requests in the first 30 seconds, any additional requests in that minute will be rejected.
+- At exactly the 1-minute mark, the counter resets to 0, and you can make 10 new requests immediately.
+- This can lead to a "boundary problem" - if you make 10 requests at 0:59 and 10 more at 1:01, you've made 20 requests in 2 seconds, which is much higher than the intended rate.

 **Pros:**
 - Simple to understand and implement
 - Low memory footprint